 Membrane Sealed Tanking is a more complex waterproofing system that involves the implementation of a membrane to trap any ingressing water before pumping it away.

 The process to implement a Membrane Sealed Tanking system begins with clearing the internal walls of any loose, friable and organic material prior to the installation of the membrane on all applicable walls, floors and ceilings, using specialised plugs.
 Any necessary piping or plumbing is sealed to the membrane using pre-prepared plugs or plyboard to ensure nothing is disrupted by the basement tanking process.
 Afterwards, perimeter channels are installed around the base of the walls or floor, leading to a sump and pump system which will carry the water away from the property to a suitable external drainage system.

 In the same manner as Type A Waterproofing, Membrane Sealed Tanking installations are usually finished using high-quality plasterboard so that you can decorate your new space with ease.

 This basement tanking system is designed to trap any water and guide it into the perimeter channels where it is pumped away safely into the drains.
-The key difference between Type C Waterproofing and Type A Waterproofing is that Type C removes the water, whereas Type A simply stops it from entering the basement structure.
+The key difference between Type C Waterproofing and Type A Waterproofing is that Type C removes the water once inside, whereas Type A simply stops it from entering the basement structure.